Jim Craig (ice hockey): Personal life

-Two years after the Lake Placid victory, he was issued a citation "charging him with driving to endanger after an accident on a rain-slicked highway that left one woman dead and another critically injured."
+Two years after the Lake Placid victory, he was issued a citation charging him with "driving to endanger after an accident on a rain-slicked highway that left one woman dead and another critically injured".
 Although neither alcohol nor drugs was a factor in the accident, the charge was later changed to motor vehicle homicide.
 He pleaded not guilty and waived his right to a jury trial, electing to go before a judge instead.
 He was found not guilty by a Wareham District Court judge in September 1982.

 Craig is employed as a motivational speaker, spokesperson, marketing and sales strategist.
 He is president of Gold Medal Strategies, a Boston-area based promotions and marketing firm that also manages and represents Jim and his appearance business.
-Over the past 25 years, Craig has provided strategic direction for employees and associates from more than 300 organizations.
+For more than 30 years, Craig has provided strategic direction for employees and associates from more than 300 organizations.

 His daughter Taylor is married to NHL player Jayson Megna.

 Musician Dave Grohl has mentioned being an admirer of Craig over the years, as evidenced by the #6 entry of the "47 Things You Might Not Know About Dave Grohl" list on TeamRock.com, which stated, "Dave’s first hero was Jim Craig, the 1980 American ice hockey team goalie from Easton, Massachusetts.
 After the team beat Russia, he found the phone numbers of all the Jim Craigs in that area, phoned them up and congratulated them.
 Dave and the real Jim Craig met years later at a Winter Olympics."